johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Poor Richards Almanac: “He who can compose himself is wiser than he who composes books”

+- Getting angry nevery makes things better.
+To deal with stress need to get prespective (zoom way in or zoom way out).
+Return to the present moment.
+Accept the obstacle. (via Marcus Arelius)

 # Systems Not Goals